 - Storing the flour in the refrigerator or the freezer will help the flour last longer for all of your future use.

 Trust Mahatma® Rice for all your favorite recipes!
-Continue discovering more classic and savory rice dishes, by trying your hand at these recipes for paella seafood.
+Continue discovering more classic and savory rice dishes, by trying your hand at these recipes for paella seafood or learning how to make rice in a rice cooker.